 The Code includes a complaints procedure under which alleged breaches of the Code can be raised and will then be investigated.

-There is also a companywide modern slavery policy, updated in 2022, which sets out our commitment to ensuring transparency in our business and our approach to tackling modern slavery.
+We also have our modern slavery policy, updated in 2022, which is applicable across our entire business and sets out our commitment to ensuring transparency in our business and our approach to tackling modern slavery.

 All new employees undergo all the legally required pre-employment checks to ensure identity is correct and that there is the full right to work in the UK and are all paid the National Living Wage or above, regardless of age.